NewFrontDoor/newfrontdoor.org/src/js/content/featured/fifth.md

 <div class="text-slab"><em><q>The best things in life are free</q></em></div>

-<p class="mob-hidden">We know you clicked 'Pricing' first, so we'll get it out of the way...</p>

 <p class="lead"><em>Core features are free</em></p>
 For our core features and services, we won't invoice you at all.
 Not in a <q>free tier</q> and send you five emails a day about how awesome <q>premium</q> is sort of way, but in a <q>We're really eager for you to get the most out of your IT for the good of the Gospel</q> sort of way.
 How does that sound?
 This is our rationale: